 MicroK8s

-MicroK8s is an alternate, lightweight Kubernetes implementation that is ideal for localised testing, experimentation and shaking out production deployments.
+MicroK8s is a lightweight Kubernetes implementation that is ideal for localised testing, experimentation and for shaking out production deployments.

 Note